Benefits of Minimally Invasive ALMIS Approach in Hip Endoprosthetics

 - Less postoperative pain: Patients undergoing ALMIS surgery often report less postoperative pain and a more comfortable recovery process overall.

-- Lower Risk of Infection: Due to the smaller incisions and gentler tissue handling, there is a lower risk of infection compared to conventional approaches.
+- Lower infection risk: Because of the smaller incisions and the more gentle tissue handling, there is a lower infection risk compared to conventional accesses.

-- Preservation of Musculature: The ALMIS approach enables the preservation of important muscles and tendons to a large extent, which can lead to better hip joint function.
+- Preservation of musculature: The ALMIS approach enables important muscles and tendons to be largely preserved, which can lead to better hip joint function.

 Areas of application for ALMIS